larspetrus/Roofpig/README.md

 Properties: *alg, flags:showalg*

 The algorithm to animate is defined like this: *alg=R F' x2 R D Lw'*.
-It handles the usual notation and then some.
+It handles standard cube notation and then some.
 If no alg is given, the cube will appear without the playback buttons.

 ####Standard notation